Airman Battle Uniform

 The Airman Battle Uniform (ABU) is a U.S. camouflage combat uniform formerly worn by members of the United States Air Force, United States Space Force, and some civilian employees of the U.S. Department of the Air Force until April 2021.
-It replaced the Battle Dress Uniform and Desert Camouflage Uniform on 1 November 2011 after a four-year phase-in period.
+It replaced the Battle Dress Uniform and Desert Camouflage Uniform on November 1, 2011, after a four-year phase-in period.

-On 14 May 2018, The U.S. Air Force announced that all airmen will transition from the Airman Battle Uniform to the OCP Uniform.
-All airmen have been permitted to wear the OCP Uniform since 1 October 2018, and the wear out date for the ABU was 1 April 2021.
+On May 14, 2018, The U.S. Air Force announced that all airmen will transition from the ABU to the OCP Uniform.
+All airmen have been permitted to wear the OCP Uniform since October 1, 2018, and the wear out date for the ABU was April 1, 2021.
 The ABU is currently worn by the Civil Air Patrol, but is being phased out in favor of the OCP Uniform.